Documenting Which Leadership Competencies Are Most Needed

 - Putting People at Ease: Displays warmth and a good sense of humor

-- Respect for Differences: Values people of different backgrounds, cultures, or demographics
+- Respect for Differences: Values people of varying backgrounds, cultures, or demographics

 The Most Important Leadership Competencies for Leading Yourself